shahe-islam/kibana-index-grouping-automation/README.md

 # Kibana Index Grouping Automation Script

 ## Overview
-This repo contains the automation script that transforms the Excel sheet for the 1800+ indexes provided by Kibana to size and tag them accordingly.
-This allowed them to be grouped according to specific hubs, thereby allowing the new spoke elasticsearch cluster deployments to be sized appropriately.
+This repo contains the automation script that transforms the Excel sheet for the 1800+ indexes provided by Kibana to size them accordingly and split them into different sheets.
+This allows them to be grouped according to specific hubs.

+In order to modify the functionality the only changes that need to be made are to the hub dictionary.
+This will filter for any values for a given key and if found move it over to the Sheet titled with the Key.

+e.g EDB: 'edb-banking, edb-logs' , will take any indexes with these strings within them and move them to sheet titled 'EDB'.

+The total sizing out the indexes for each key/sheet is given in the terminal at the end, thereby allowing the new spoke elasticsearch cluster deployments to be sized appropriately.

 ## Prerequisites
 You will need: